 Best place for afternoon tea in Edinburgh?
 Obviously the famous Balmoral Hotel!
 Book 7 of the Harry Potter series was finished in one of the hotel rooms.
 While I enjoyed my afternoon tea experience at Mimi’s Bakehouse and Tiger Lily, you can’t beat the atmosphere of the Balmoral Hotel!

-Ok, so I technically haven’t experienced this because it happens every August but I’m so excited for next month (and plan to post lots about it).
-Essentially, the entire city turns into a theater/stage/show.
+Fringe Festival happens every August and the entire city turns into one major festival, with restaurants, bars, and any empty space serving as a venue.
+Make sure to book your flights and hotel months in advance because the city because absolutely overwhelmed with all the tourism.
 During this same time, Edinburgh Castle is host to the Royal Edinburgh Military Tattoo.
-My sister and I bought our tickets to this event when they were released on December 1st!
+My sister and I bought our tickets to this event when they were released on December 1st and really enjoyed seeing all the different regiments perform!

 Obviously, this list is not all-encompassing as there is so much to do, see, and eat in Edinburgh!
 What are some of your favorites when in Edinburgh?